microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Rewriting/RewritingOptions/AssemblyPaths.md

 ---
 # RewritingOptions.AssemblyPaths property

-The path to the assemblies to rewrite.
+The file names of the assemblies to rewrite.
+If this list is empty then it will rewrite all assemblies in the [`AssembliesDirectory`](AssembliesDirectory).

 ```csharp
 public HashSet<string> AssemblyPaths { get; }